-Volkswagen's bestselling Audi under microscope after EU emissions tests
+VW's bestselling Audi under microscope after EU emissions tests

 "The differences between cold start and hot start are hard to explain," said Bas Eikhout, a lawmaker on the European Parliament's inquiry committee into the VW scandal.

-Audi said that emissions of the A3 compact, which has topped the brand's global sales rankings this year ahead of the A4 and A6 models, comply with legal limits, citing "independent measurements" of a 2-litre TDI EU6 model.
+Audi dismissed the results, saying the level of 163 milligrams was inflated by erroneous measurements on behalf of the JRC.
+Key parameters such as the state of the catalytic converter systems of the tested vehicles remain unclear, a spokesman said by email.

-The Ingolstadt-based carmaker said it has no information about the JRC tests, including the engine type examined by the EU Commission's experts, and declined further comment.
+Other tests in Britain and Germany have shown the A3 compact, which topped the brand's sales rankings this year ahead of the A4 and A6 models, is complying with legal limits, he said.

 EU regulators depend on the JRC's work to help to shape policy, but member states are responsible for policing their car industries.